tywhang/dashing-chartjs/README.md

-# dashing-chartjs
+# smashing-chartjs

 ###### An easy interface to use all of [chartjs.org](http://www.chartjs.org/)'s charts.

-Inspired by my own pain and suffering of trying to add a simple chart to [dashing](http://dashing.io)
+Inspired by my own pain and suffering of trying to add a simple chart to [smashing](https://smashing.github.io/)

 #### Make awesome charts like these:
 <div>